Examples of coordinated positions and actions under the current CPC regulation

 - enforcement in which national authorities ask traders to take corrective actions

-Sweeps have taken place on a yearly basis, coordinated by the European Commission and carried out simultaneously by national enforcement authorities in participating countries.
+Sweeps are coordinated by the European Commission and carried out simultaneously by national enforcement authorities in participating countries.
 Sweeps were conducted in the following areas: websites selling air tickets (2007); ring tones for mobile phones (2008); electronic goods (2009); tickets for cultural and sports events (2010); consumer credit (2011); digital content (2012); travel services (2013); guarantees in consumer electronics (2014); Consumer Rights Directive 2011/83/EU (2015); comparison tools in the travel sector (2016); and telecommunication and other digital services (2017).

 Examples of sweeps